 Many of the suggestions below also work in other spreadsheet programs, like Google Docs and OpenOffice Calc.

 Adjust the width of a spreadsheet column

-To adjust the width of a column in a spreadsheet program like Microsoft Excel, move the mouse in between the column header until a double arrow is shown.
-Once the arrow is visible, click and drag the mouse to the right or left to increase or decrease the column width.
+To adjust the width of a spreadsheet column, move the mouse cursor between the column headers until the cursor changes to a horizontal double-sided arrow.
+Once the arrow is visible, click-and-drag the mouse to the right or left to increase or decrease the column width.

-For example, to increase the width of the "A" column, move the mouse to the line that separates the "A" and "B" column, then click and drag that line to the right.
+For example, to increase column A's width, move the mouse pointer over the line separating the "A" and "B" column, then click-and-drag it to the right.
 Once the column is wide enough, let go of the mouse button, as shown in the picture.